-- 3.190 The findings of the Sport Structures reports in relation to the need for a swimming pool to provide primarily for pay and play (casual swimming) are confirmed by the current update.
-Some remedial work was undertaken on the Catmose pool in 2014 but it has not been possible to bring the pool up to a suitable standard to make it fit for purpose for the medium-longer term. - 3.191 The need for a pool to provide for competitive swimming training is unclear, and would need to be demonstrated via detailed discussions with the Melton Mowbray Swimming Club and a full assessment of viability.

-3.192 There is now a need to review the 2009 standards of provision, with a new standard providing justification for developers' contributions towards improved swimming provision in Rutland, likely to be a replacement public pool in Oakham.
+- 3.178 The findings of the Sport Structures reports in relation to the need for a swimming pool to provide primarily for pay and play (casual swimming) are confirmed by the current update.
+Some remedial work was undertaken on the Catmose pool in 2014 but it has not been possible to bring the pool up to a suitable standard to make it fit for purpose for the medium-longer term. - 3.179 The need for a pool to provide for competitive swimming training is unclear, and would need to be demonstrated via detailed discussions with the Melton Mowbray Swimming Club and a full assessment of viability. - 3.180 There is now a need to update the 2009 recommendations to address how there can be improved swimming provision in Rutland, likely to be via a replacement public pool in Oakham.

-- 3.193 Two potential locations for a replacement publicly accessible pool have been identified.
+- 3.181 It is clear that that any pool improvements should primarily cater for pay and play/casual swimming, and for swimming lessons, with club training a secondary consideration.
+The pool design will need to be developed but should have the following elements: - 25 m x 4 lane main pool with depth of 0.9 m to 1.8 m - Dry side viewing area with access to temporary pool side informal viewing - Changing village - 3.182 Two potential locations for a replacement publicly accessible pool have been identified.
 These are: Catmose and the Active Rutland Hub.
-These are explored in some more detail below. - 3.194 The accessibility of a new facility is a key consideration, and the option of accessing the pool on foot or by cycle is a high priority.
+These are explored in some more detail below. - 3.183 The accessibility of a new facility is a key consideration, and the option of accessing the pool on foot or by cycle is a high priority.
 The two potential locations for the pool have therefore been mapped with a 20 minute (1.6 km walking) catchment, see Figure 32.
 Of the two sites under consideration, the Catmose site would be the most accessible from much of Oakham.